jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

         cache:
           enabled: false

 An example you need to edit to suit your needs.
 For the other files that need updating like vault.yml we again refer to the documentation.

 Bedrock
 *******

-For working with Bedrock - a Modern WordPress Stack - which is really recommended we recommend you checking out the docs `here
+For working with Bedrock - a Modern WordPress Stack - which is really recommended we recommend you checking out the `Bedrock documentation
 <https://roots.io/bedrock/>`_ .
-Just great to have a WordPress Stack with a logical file structure, dependency management with Composer, easy WordPress configuration and enhanced security!
+Just great to have a WordPress Stack with a
+logical file structure, dependency management with Composer, easy WordPress configuration and enhanced security!

 Setting Up Your Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Go to your DreamCompute Dashboard and pick Ubuntu from the list under images.
-This Trellis server setup on a DreamCompute instance is best done using a Ubuntu 14.0.4 image on DreamCompute.
-You can also use a more recent version of Ubuntu, Ubuntu 16.0.4.
-However, you will then be forced to install an older version of Python - 2.x - side by side with Python 3 on your DreamCompute instance.
+Go to your DreamCompute Dashboard and pick Ubuntu from the list under
+images.
+This Trellis server setup on a DreamCompute instance is best done
+ using a Ubuntu 14.0.4 image on DreamCompute.
+You can also use a more
+ recent version of Ubuntu, Ubuntu 16.0.4.
+However, you will then be
+ forced to install an older version of Python - 2.x - side by side
+ with Python 3 on your DreamCompute instance.
 This you can do using:

 .. code::

     sudo apt-get install python

 If you do not mind this extra step then do go ahead.
-Always nice to run a more recent Ubuntu version, isn't it?
+Always nice to run a
+ more recent Ubuntu version, isn't it?

-Just make sure you use Ubuntu as the Ansible playbooks used by Trellis to run the LEMP setup are built with Ubuntu/Debian in mind.
+Just make sure you use Ubuntu as the Ansible playbooks used by Trellis to
+ run the LEMP setup are built with Ubuntu/Debian in mind.
-Whichever Ubuntu version you pick, remember it's better to boot volume backed instances as they are permanent as opposed to ephemeral disks.
+Whichever Ubuntu version you pick, remember it's better to boot volume
+backed instances as they are permanent as opposed to ephemeral disks.

 Provisoning Your DreamCompute Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Provisioning Trellis means setting up the actual LEMP stack for your staging or production website.
 Staging and Production do not differ much.
 Do remember you need a separate instance for both though!
 **NB** Provisioning you normally do once you have worked out the proper site setup and have setup things locally.

 Passwordless SSH
 ****************
 Trellis works best with passwordless SSH login so do make sure you have added your public SSH key in the DreamCompute Dashboard.

     "We assume that when you first create your server you've already added your SSH key to the root account.
 Digital Ocean will add this for you when you create a droplet.
 If you don't want to use an SSH key, you will need to add the --ask-pass option each time you run the server.yml playbook."

 DreamCompute allows you to add your key in the DC Dashboard under Access & Security > Key Pairs.

 Also make sure the file trellis/group_vars/all/users.yml has the proper path to you SSH key on your box and that that is the one you added to the DreamCompute Dashboard.

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~

-Let's say you work locally and on production only and have worked out things locally.
-Then you only need to set up / edit a couple of files for provisioning your remote server - `setting up remote server documention
+Let's say you work locally and on production only and have worked out
+things locally.
+Then you only need to set up / edit a couple of files for
+provisioning your remote server - `setting up remote server documention
 <https://roots.io/trellis/docs/remote-server-setup/>`_

 WordPress Sites
 ***************

 The first one to begin with is wordpress_sites.yml.
-This file is located under trellis/group_vars/production.
-In this file you need to change the following:
+This file is located
+under trellis/group_vars/production.
+In this file you need to change the
+following:

 * name of site
 * site_hosts